YuyuChen-UW/pmerge/README.md

 # The harmonic mean method for independent p-values
 pharmonic(p,method="H3")

-# The Cauchy combination method for arbitrarily dependent p-values
+# The Cauchy combination method for arbitrarily dependent p-values with significance level 0.1
 pCauchy(p, method="A",epi=0.1)
-# The Cauchy combination method for independent p-values
+# The Cauchy combination method for independent p-values with significance level 0.1
 pCauchy(p, method="I",epi=0.1)
 ```